History of Lake of the Ozarks Scout Reservation

 2026

-Flag Plaza and Central Shower & Restroom built
+The Flag Plaza and Central Shower & Restroom were dedicated on July 9.